TamaLab/residem/_sources/About.md.txt

 For more information, kindly please see the [published paper](https://doi.org/10.1021/acs.jcim.4c00858).

-If the tool was useful please cite us: Sriram Srinivasa Raghavan, Osamu Miyashita.ResiDEM: [Analytical Tool for Isomorphous Difference Electron
+If the tool was useful please cite us:

-Density Maps Utilizing Dynamic Residue Identification via Density Clustering](https://doi.org/10.1021/acs.jcim.4c00858).
-Journal of chemical information and modelling, **2024**.
+Raghavan, S. S. & Miyashita, O. [ResiDEM: Analytical Tool for Isomorphous Difference Electron Density Maps Utilizing Dynamic Residue Identification via Density Clustering.
+Journal of Chemical Information and Modeling (2024).
+DOI: 10.1021/acs.jcim.4c00858](https://doi.org/10.1021/acs.jcim.4c00858).

 For any help or queries with respect to the tool, contact [me](mailto:hypowergravity@gmail.com).